When the heating element is probably the problem

 With the dryer unplugged and the heater housing open, the coil is snapped, sagging, or separated.

-Start here: Replace the matched heating element, then inspect the housing and airflow path before running the dryer.
+Start here: Replace it with the correct element for the model, then inspect the housing and airflow before running the dryer.

 Dryer overheated, then stopped heating